woodpecker-ci/plugin-github-release/docs.md

 - `upload-url`: upload url, needs to be changed for GHE (default: `https://uploads.github.com/`)
 - `title`: file or string for the title shown in the GitHub release
 - `note`: file or string with notes for the release (example: changelog)
-- `overwrite`: force overwrite existing release informations e.g. title or note
+- `overwrite`: force overwrite existing release information, e.g. title or note

 # Example